zhouhoujun/tsioc/README.md

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/tsioc).

- Ioc container, AOP, Boot framework, unit testing framework via typescript decorator.
+AOP,  Ioc container, Boot framework, unit testing framework , activities workflow framework.

 version 2+ of [`tsioc`](https://www.npmjs.com/zhouhoujun/package/tsioc)